WebAssembly/tool-conventions/EHScheme.md

 supports C++ exceptions: it generates neither `catch` instructions for other language tags nor `catch_all` intructions.

-*TODO: to be filled once LLVM patch for this part is landed*
+_TODO: to be filled once LLVM patch for this part is landed._

 ## References